 Thankfully, if you are running Windows 10 you can search the Apps store for “Facebook” and install the Windows Facebook app that you’ll find there.

 Since I spend a large majority of my time sitting in front of the same laptop while I’m writing articles, the ideal way for me to do a Facebook login without going to the website is through a desktop app like this.
 Extra bonus, if you enjoy getting distracted often by Facebook, just click on the notifications icon and the app gives you the opportunity to pin the app the taskbar.
 If you do so, it’ll provide pop-up notifications whenever your friends make new posts.

 2. Check Facebook on the Web With Online Aggregators

-Now, if you don’t want to download any software to your computer, there are still ways that you can login to Facebook without having to navigate to the website all of the time.
-You can do this by using an online aggregator of all of the social networking tools that you use.
-These usually not only include Facebook, but also things like your IM accounts, blog accounts and Twitter or Myspace.
+If you don’t want to download any software to your computer, there are still ways that you can log in to Facebook without having to navigate to the website all the time.
+You can do this by using an online aggregator of all of the social networking accounts that you have.

 4. Accessing Facebook From Your Mobile

 The fourth and most commonly sought-after method to remotely log into Facebook is with a mobile device.
 More people than ever before are monitoring their social networks — especially Facebook — while they’re on the go.
 So it stands to reason that the branded Facebook mobile app has gone through a number of versions, and now stands as one of the most popular mobile apps in the world.

 The app has had many enhancements over the years, and you can now access pretty much everything on your phone that you can on the site itself.
 The Marketplace is fast becoming one of the most robust forms of commerce in recent times, and the messenger app that is integrated with the Facebook app is often our family’s go-to SMS option.
 The great thing about Facebook messenger is that it doesn’t matter if the person is looking at their mobile or their desktop computer, they’re going to see the message.